×

 Not all errors during a trial warrant an appeal, but some significant errors can.
 After analyzing the record, our NYC federal criminal appeals attorney can search for mistakes that could have impacted the outcome of your case.
 These mistakes might include violations of your rights, improper jury instructions, prosecutorial misconduct, or insufficient evidence.

-With all of the errors documented, we can work to develop the most potent legal argument available to seek an overturning of your original conviction.
+With all the errors documented, we can work to develop the most potent legal argument available to seek an overturning of your original conviction.

 Drafting Persuasive Briefs